 - Silverlight and Flash video etc.

-If you are following this blog and read my previous posts about features like RemoteFX and Dynamic Memory brought in by Service Pack 1 for Windows Server 2008 R2, you probably already know what is RemoteFX.
+If you are following this blog and read my last post about features like RemoteFX and Dynamic Memory brought in by Service Pack 1 for Windows Server 2008 R2, you probably already know what RemoteFX is.

 Just to recap,

-In layman’s term, RemoteFX extends the capabilities of GPU on your server hardware into your Virtual Machines running Windows 7 so that you can get rich graphic capabilities which are on par of a physical desktop running Windows 7.
+In layman’s terms, RemoteFX extends the capabilities of GPU on your server hardware into your Virtual Machines running Windows 7 so that you can get rich graphic capabilities which are on par with a physical desktop running Windows 7.

 RemoteFX USB Device Redirection

-RemoteFX also provides awesome Device Redirection of Virtually any USB devices, some of the features are:
+RemoteFX also provides redirection of virtually any USB device.
+Some of the features of RemoteFX device redirection are:

 - Redirects devices at the USB Request Block (URB) Level.